 VPNs aren’t completely flawless.
 Common issues with VPNs include low speeds, failure to connect, inability to hide your IP address and dropped connections.
 If you’re experiencing one or more of these problems, try troubleshooting the VPN connection by taking the following steps:

-• Use only one VPN software to avoid conflict between different VPN clients.
+2. Use only one VPN software at a time to avoid conflict between different VPN clients.

-• Change your VPN port and protocol to check if the VPN server is restricting your current port or protocol combination.
+4. Change your VPN port and protocol to check if the VPN server is restricting your current port and protocol combination.

-• Check the VPN’s help and support section for fixes to common connectivity issues, or call the provider for personalized assistance.
+6. Look through the VPN’s help and support section for fixes to common connectivity issues, or call the VPN company for personalized assistance.

 Best practices for maintaining a secure VPN connection

-Maintaining a secure VPN connection involves configuring it to avoid or combat potential digital attacks.
-Below are some things you can do to maintain a secure VPN connection:
+Maintaining a secure VPN tunnel involves configuring it to avoid data leaks and combat potential digital attacks.
+Here are some best practices to follow:

 Regularly update your VPN software or app

 VPN software updates are designed to protect your connection and device from emerging threats.
-Because of this, VPN companies update their software and features regularly.
+Because of this, VPN companies regularly update their software and features.
 Many VPNs will send you update alerts, but if yours doesn’t, you can check its website for new software updates.

 Use VPN protocols that offer strong encryption

-There are several VPN protocols and some — notably, PPTP (Point-to-Point Tunneling Protocol) — are easier to breach than others.
-To maintain a secure VPN connection, use a protocol that provides strong encryption.
+Some VPN protocols — notably, PPTP (Point-to-Point Tunneling Protocol) — are easier to breach than others.
+To maintain a secure connection, use a protocol that provides strong VPN encryption.
 OpenVPN, WireGuard and IKEv2 are among the best in the industry.

 Monitor your VPN connection logs for suspicious activity